cloudmesh-community/book/examples/docker/hadoop/3.0.3/README.md

 ### Hadoop Configuration Files

-The configuration files are the same as from Hadoop 2.7.5. :o: TODO: this doe snot sound right
+A number of configuration files, are included in the conf folder.

 ### Tips